rj425/ML-Coursera/CONTRIBUTING.md

 I'm really glad you're reading this, because I need volunteer developers to help this project expand ever further.

-If you haven't already, feel free to drop me a message [here](www.linkedin.com/in/rjain425) on LinkedIn).
+If you haven't already, feel free to drop me a message [here](https://www.linkedin.com/in/rjain425/) on LinkedIn.
 We can work on various other courses on Machine Learning.

 ## Submitting changes